Primly-Project/Valentines/readme.md

   checked: "&aVersion check completed."
   check-failed: "&cVersion check failed.
 Check console for details."
   unavailable: "&cVersion checker is currently unavailable."
+friends:
+  already-friends: "&cYou are already friends with this player."
+  requests-disabled: "&cThat player has disabled friend requests."
+  max-reached: "&cMaximum friends reached (50)."
+  request-already-sent: "&eYou already sent a friend request to this player."
+  request-sent: "&aFriend request sent to &d{player}&a."
+  request-received: "&d{player} &fsent you a friend request.
+Open their profile to accept/deny."
+  request-accepted: "&aYou are now friends with &d{player}&a."
+  accept-notify: "&d{player} &aaccepted your friend request."
+  request-denied: "&cFriend request denied."
+  request-denied-notify: "&d{player} &cdeclined your friend request."
+  no-pending: "&cYou don't have a pending request from this player."
+  not-friends: "&cYou are not friends with this player."
+  removed: "&eYou removed &d{player} &efrom your friends."
+  toggle-enabled: "&aYou now accept friend requests."
+  toggle-disabled: "&cYou no longer accept friend requests."
+  join-notify: "&fYour friend &d{friend} &fjoined the server."
+  leave-notify: "&fYour friend &d{friend} &fleft the server."
+  chat-add-prompt: "&fType the player's name in chat to send a friend request."
+  chat-add-not-found: "&cPlayer '&d{player}&c' not found or is not online."
+  chat-add-self: "&cYou can't send a friend request to yourself."

+age:
+  updated: "&aYour age is now set to &d{age}&a."
+  removed: "&eYour age was removed from your profile."
 ```
 </details>